Global Research Alliance (GRA)

 World Farmers' Organisation study tour

-The GRA-WFO study tour is intended to support farmer-to-farmer discussion on areas of interest and practice that can be applied both locally and internationally.
+New Zealand supports an annual study tour as part of the partnership between the GRA and the World Farmers' Organisation (WFO).
+The GRA-WFO study tour supports farmer-to-farmer discussion on areas of interest and practice that can be applied both locally and internationally.

 - increase understanding of agricultural greenhouse gas research